Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-vfJj5Fg21WI.md

 # [March 23rd, 2021 Livestream](../2021-03-23.md)
 ## Q&A: Will there be additional use for Radar Towers?
 https://www.youtube.com/watch?v=vfJj5Fg21WI
-This question was possibly duplicated with a more recent answer: [September 14th, 2021 Livestream Q&A: Will Radar Towers get more useful?](./yt-tsSCSLlVaN8.md) [https://www.youtube.com/watch?v=tsSCSLlVaN8](https://www.youtube.com/watch?v=tsSCSLlVaN8)
+This question was possibly duplicated with a more recent answer: October 5th, 2021 Livestream Q&A: Radar Tower change? [https://www.youtube.com/watch?v=Hr49ERiu1v8](https://www.youtube.com/watch?v=Hr49ERiu1v8)

 ### Topics